acenet-arc/paraview-introduction/index.md

 > ## Prerequisites
 >
-> HPC and Visualization for Managers by ACE-NET.
+> HPC and Visualization for Managers by ACENET.
 {: .prereq}

 {% include links.md %}